 When you make something easier for people to achieve, that means anyone can do it.
 I think the one thing that’s changed now is that people can sit in front of their computer or pay someone to do something, and it becomes one of these things where if you book the right people and follow the proper steps — you can achieve it.
 Back in the day, if you didn’t have a network of people that were already involved, doing their thing, you had to build up an infrastructure before you started.
 It’s no different to being a musician, really.
 Nowadays, artists are spoilt for choice on ways to get themselves seen and heard.
 Our events are built a lot on our old reputation, and the people who have come to our raves for years.

 We span the decades and people still want to be involved, which really is a blessing.
 We still have our regulars, but now there’s this new wave too, with people sometimes getting knocked back for being underage.
 Being based in Northampton was never a problem for us.
 If you look at the early acid house scene, most of it was spread all over the countryside — nine times out of ten, you had people in Shepton Mallet and all these random places you’ve never heard of before.
 That’s where these things were!
 So I don’t think it ever played a factor, us being outside of London.
 A lot of the emcees, like Wiley and those guys, they came from the jungle and D&B scenes so they were used to travelling up and down the country for bookings.

-“the one thing THAT we try and do is stay true to the same vision we’ve always had: give underground artists the platform they TRULY deserve.”
+“The one thing that we try and do is stay true to the same vision we’ve always had: giving underground artists the platform they truly deserve.”